-Nose and Tail grabs take a little more technique than the four basic grabs we went over in the last tutorial (click Here to give that one a read), but that’s just because they’re that little bit further away from your hands.
+Nose and Tail Grabs take a little more technique than the four basic grabs we went over in the last tutorial, but it's because they’re a little bit further away from your hands.
 Check out this tutorial to learn all the tips on how to Nose & Tail Grab.

 To see how you can take these skills to the hill, check out this free tutorial series: